Orjen: Geology

 Tectonically the area of the Southern Adriatic is very active as the frequency of earthquakes indicates.
-As the Adriatic Plate subduces under the Dinarids, earthquakes can have devastating energy.
+As the Adriatic Plate subduces under the Dinarides, earthquakes can have devastating energy.
 Sometimes even tsunamis are observed.
 Mount Orjen is completely built of folded Cretaceous limestones which belongs to the High-Karst Zone geological unit.

 The High-Karst Zone has the greatest extent in the territory of Montenegro.
 The terrain of this geotectonic unit is mainly built up of Mesozoic (Triassic, Jurassic and Cretaceous) limestones and dolomites of several kilometres of thickness.
 This thickness is even larger, due to the reverse faulting and overthrusting and thus repeating of carbonate series.
 The karst of this region is characterised by all surface occurrences and all processes characteristic for holokarst such as: karst plain, polje, uvala, sinkhole, dry-, hanging-, blind- and karstified valley, lapies, canyon, shaft, cave, resurgence, vrulja, estavelle and so on.

 The karstification of limestones and dolomites in this area is below the base level of erosion, below the sea level and is deeper than 1,000 m.
 The High-Karst Zone has all the prominent characteristics of fluvial erosion (deep canyons of Komarnica and Morača rivers with their tributaries), glacial erosion (on Mount Orjen), lacustrine, sea and combined erosion.

 Along the internal belt of Bay of Kotor, from Morinj, across Risan to Kotor, the High-Karst Zone is in direct contact with the sea, as the High-Karst Zone overthrusts the Pindus Cukali Zone where Mount Orjen rises from the Bay of Risan.
-The direct contact of the Adriatic sea and the High-Karst Zone leads to interesting hydrological phenomena.
+The direct contact of the Adriatic Sea and the High-Karst Zone leads to interesting hydrological phenomena.
 In these terrains the largest vrulja on the Adriatic coast, called Sopot, is located.
 The vast differences in water-yielding capacity of the constant and periodic karst springs point out to the strong karstification of High-Karst Zone limestones and dolomites on Mount Orjen.
 The difference between minimal and maximal water yielding capacity is over 350 m³.

 Climate

 Orjen is within the Mediterranean subtropical belt.
 While summers are hot and sunny, autumn, winter and spring are rainy seasons.
 It is the climate type of the Mediterranean but modifications exist in the vast region.
-For exymple sinkholes may create local areas with continental microclimates as is the cas with the Borovi do and Opuvani do, where frequent freeze-thaw cycles create favourable conditions for arcto-alpine and alpine biota.
-A peculiarity of the littoral Dinarids is the precipitation regime as Orjen receives Europe's' most heavy precipitation.
+For example, sinkholes may create local areas with continental microclimates as is the cas with the Borovi do and Opuvani do, where frequent freeze-thaw cycles create favourable conditions for arcto-alpine and alpine biota.
+A peculiarity of the littoral Dinarides is the precipitation regime as Orjen receives Europe's' most heavy precipitation.
 Like the monsoon rain is seasonally distributed, thus November thunderstorms sometimes pour 2000 L of water in several days, while August is frequently completely dry leading to forest fires.
 With a maximum discharge of 200 m³/s water one of the biggest karst springs, the Sopot spring, is a remarkable indicator of this seasonality.
 Most of the time it is inactive but after heavy rain a remarkable waterfall appears 20 m above the Bay of Kotor.